John W. Creighton Jr.: Civic work

 Creighton earned the Eagle Scout rank from the Boy Scouts of America (BSA) in 1946.
 As an adult, he was recognized for outstanding career and civic work by the BSA and awarded their Distinguished Eagle Scout Award.
 From 1997 to 1998, he served as the national president of the BSA.
 As national president, Creighton emphasized Scouting's traditional values and supported the growth of the BSA.
 Creighton said, "Scouting has always reflected the expectations of the American family.
 That so many American parents have chosen to involve their children in Scouting is a powerful testament to Scouting's effectiveness in building character in American youth."

-Personal
+Personal life

 Creighton served in the U.S. Army.
 Prior to his death in 2020, at the age of 87, he served on the board of directors of Saltchuk, a transportation and distribution company.
-He was married had three children and at the time of his death two grandchildren.
-His son and namesake John W. Creighton III served as a commissioner of the Port of Seattle.
+He and his wife had three children.
+His son and namesake, John W. Creighton III, served as a commissioner of the Port of Seattle.